A Systems-Based Approach to Bushwalking Safety in Australian Conditions

 The Eight Interdependent Systems

 Each system contributes to overall safety.
-When one degrades, pressure transfers.
-When multiple systems degrade simultaneously, minor issues can escalate rapidly.
+When one system degrades, pressure transfers to others.
+When multiple systems weaken simultaneously, minor issues can escalate rapidly into serious incidents.
 The Framework provides a structured way to identify and stabilise system strain before incidents develop.

 Publication Details